 Protein drink for seniors

 Furthermore, Fraunhofer IVV is developing a protein-rich, high-caloric drink for and with seniors, which can contribute to the fight against malnutrition in this vulnerable group of people.
 The high-protein drink developed in the first funding phase will be further optimized based on the findings of the acceptance studies and the effects of its use for the prevention of malnutrition in combination with other high-protein foods will be investigated in cooperation with the Friedrich-Alexander-University Erlangen-Nuremberg (Chair of Biomedicine of Aging).
-The Fraunhofer IVV's food technology center offers excellent opportunities for developing these innovative products.
+The Fraunhofer IVV's pilot plant for developing food offers excellent opportunities for these innovative products.
 The taste impression during consumption is always in the foreground during product development, because a high acceptance can only be achieved with tasty products.

 Relationship between sensory perception and food selection